Class B share: General Investments

 Different companies have detailed descriptions of their different classes of stock written in their prospectus, bylaws, and charter.
 When there are a few classes of stock in a company, they are usually designated as Class A and Class B – where Class A shares carry more voting rights than Class B shares.
 The percentage difference in voting rights depends on how the company wishes to structure its stock.
 However, companies are not legally obliged to structure their classes this way – there are some companies which offer more voting rights for their Class B shares instead.

 Class B shares are also usually lower in payment priority as compared to Class A shares.
 When a company goes bankrupt and is forced to be liquidated, Class A shareholders are likely to be paid faster than Class B shareholders.
 Class A shareholders also usually have dividend priority, which means that companies distribute dividends to Class A shareholders first.

 Technology Arrangement

 The technology class arrangement derived its name from its popularity amongst technology companies.
 It usually involves insiders of a company having control over their Class B shares.
 The Class B shares have about 10 times the voting power of Class A shares, and are not traded on public exchanges.
 These shares are called "super-voting shares" as they give key company insiders larger control over the company which includes its board and is usually the deciding factor for corporate actions.
-Hence, he "super-voting shares" are usually not publicly traded.
-One popular example would be the” Google Share Class Structure”.
+Hence, the "super-voting shares" are usually not publicly traded.
+One popular example would be the "Google Share Class Structure".
 The purpose of this structure is argued to ensure stability of the company and prevent the board and management from feeling short-term pressure, which in turn allows them to focus on long-term goals.